divyumsinghal/Ping-Pong-Game/README.md

 - **C++**: The programming language used for game development.
 - **SDL2**: The Simple DirectMedia Layer 2 library is used for window management and rendering.
-- **Visual Studio Code**: A lightweight code editor for development.
+- **Visual Studio**: The integrated development environment (IDE) used for coding, debugging, and building the game.

 ## How to Play